Designated Aviation Medical Examiner (DAME)

 What Does a DAME Do?

-A DAME is responsible for carrying out medical examinations for:
+A DAME is responsible for carrying out medical examinations for the different types of aviation medical certificates, including:

 • Class 1 certificates (commercial pilots)